Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 to be liked?
 Because I need the support of other to survive.
 Why do I need the support of other to survive?
 Because I am utterly incapable of surviving on my own.
 Why is that so?
 Because I grew up in a world which everything is interconnected and splintered.
-Ok how many whys was that?
-Six.
-It felt like a lot more.
 Very interesting exercise.
 Ok so let's analyze that.

 I like learning because I want to survive.
 But also because I want to be loved.
 Now I could discuss whether learning about the world is the best way to be loved.
 There are likely many other factors that play a larger role in being loved, so I should definitely make sure to invest time in those.
-In fact it is absolutely imperative to invest time into that.
 For the other topic of making money e.g. surviving: We are made to believe that we need to be highly skilled in order to make a living.
 But I guess we would be able to get by without being a master in our field.
 I'm thinking that we gain a lot of enjoyment from being so good at what we do that others look to us for advice and help.

-So this might
-have something to do with having a decent place in society.
+So this might have something to do with having a decent place in society.
 From what I read I learned that humans do set up hierarchies between people and it is beneficial to secure a decent place in those hierarchies.

 ### Hierarchies